Stability-AI/StableStudio/README.md

 - All "over-the-wire" API calls have been replaced by a [plugin system](./packages/stablestudio-plugin/README.md) which allows you to easily swap out the back-end.

-  - With a little bit of TypeScript, you can [create your own](./packages/stablestudio-plugin/README.md) plugin and use StableStudio with any backend you want!
+  - With a little bit of TypeScript, you can [create your own plugin](./packages/stablestudio-plugin/README.md) and use StableStudio with any back-end you want!

 - We removed Stability-specific account features such as billing, API key management, etc.